Employer of Record for Alaska

 • money icon Transparent pricing, no hidden fees.

-How to submit payroll taxes in Alaska?
+How do I submit payroll taxes in Alaska?

 Employers in Alaska must register with the Alaska Department of Labor and Workforce Development to submit payroll taxes.
 This includes filing quarterly reports and remitting Unemployment Insurance contributions.
 Additionally, employers are required to withhold federal taxes and submit them to the IRS.